 How to manage patrons after enabling charge upfront billing

-A new billing month appears in your Relationship Manager
+If you switched to charge upfront before September 26, 2022, a new billing month appears in your Relationship Manager.

 When you get your first new patron after turning on charge upfront, the current month will populate as a billing month in your Relationship Manager.
 The new month will include new patrons who joined after you switched and exclude existing patrons.